Skin care for children / tweens / young teens

 Detailed instructions for how to effectively use toner as micellar water (applying product to a cotton disc and gently wiping until no trace appears on the cotton) can be found here: https://justthegoods.net/pages/tips-for-daily-skin-care

 Questions for children younger than 10 usually refer to skin care for the removal of sunscreen or face paints.
 Begin by gently washing as much off as possible with water and a soft face cloth.
 Then, if sunscreen and/or face paint is still present, use the above-mentioned alcohol-free toner for normal/sensitive skin gently with the method recommended.
-Even though alcohol-free witch hazel is often the ingredient in medical eye washes, it’s still a good idea to avoid contact with the eyes, nostrils, and mouth -- the same places you’d want to avoid sunscreen, face paint, etc.
+Even though alcohol-free witch hazel is often the ingredient in medical eye washes, it’s still a good idea to avoid contact inside the eyes, nostrils, and mouth -- the same places you’d want to avoid sunscreen, face paint, etc.

 Important notes:

-• Just the Goods' products for acne prone skin are intended for adults with frequent and clustered acne --- not occasional pimples -- and only if they do not have sensitive skin.
+- Just the Goods' products for acne prone skin are intended for adults with frequent and clustered acne --- not occasional pimples -- and only if they do not have sensitive skin.
 If children must use a product, please only use varieties for normal/sensitive skin formulated without essential oils

-• Exfoliating products should never be used by children or tweens
+- Exfoliating products should never be used by children or tweens

-• Please choose sunscreen recommended for children.
+- Please choose sunscreen recommended for children.
 A good source for information about safe, child-friendly sunscreen is https://www.ewg.org/sunscreen/.
 Just the Goods carries non-comedogenic facial sunscreen produced by other makers, but they may not provide coverage typically needed for children playing in water, rubbing their faces, etc.

 Teens may wish to try JTG's facial care product selection quiz -- their response to each question will generate results offering both product sample suggestions and routine/technique recommendations to help them get the most out of each product.